 Perth’s first wave of punk peaked with The Victims, whose residence at Hernando’s Hideaway put punk on the local map (and opened the door to a host of poseurs, who were less interested in the music than in UK-punk fancy dress and being seen to be hip).
 The Victims’ final gig was at the Leederville Punk Festival in mid-78; The Orphans played their first earlier the same night – and blew The Victims off the stage.
 Dave Faulkner acknowledged that publicly during the Victims’ set, and I received accolades privately from James Baker and Kim Salmon, among others (see ‘Redemption’, below).

 The Orphans took over at Hernando’s, but the glory of their predecessors was not to be theirs.
 The crowds had died with The Victims.
 Thus, the first wave subsided, leaving The Orphans beached.
-Unheralded though they were, their original repertoire was amongst the most substantial of the first Perth punk bands.
+Unheralded though they were, I believe any fair and informed appraisal of their recorded material will confirm that their original repertoire was among the most substantial of the first Perth punk bands.
 The Orphans were, in fact, the last significant band of the first wave.

 The Orphans were formed in early 1978.
 Punk rock was well established in Perth by this time, although there were still only two regularly gigging bands: The Manikins and The Victims.
 If there were any other contenders, they grabbed very little stage time.
 I went to almost all the punk gigs, and the only other band I can recall around this time were The Invaders – short-lived and frankly, too raw to rate.
 Kim Salmon joined them and they became The Exterminators, but from the bit I heard, they too were musically forgettable.
 I think it would be fair to say that The Exterminators’ only claim to a place in Perth punk history is the title of their otherwise unremarkable ode to our fair city, Arsehole Of The Universe, and the fact that they were Salmon’s bridge to The Scientists.
 (The Scientists, by the way, I am not including amongst the first wave Perth punk bands…more on this below).